Muzzled Science Timeline

 - The government shuts down the National Roundtable on the Environment and the Economy, formerly an arms-length organization, and prevents its last head from posting a farewell message.
 It also forbids the transfer of its website to a think-tank based at the University of Ottawa.
 The think-tank, Sustainable Prosperity, had offered to keep the government-funded research accessible to the public.
 The panel was created by former Prime Minister Brian Mulroney's government in 1988.
 Until 2012, it was independent of the government, but changes adopted in the budget implementation legislation in July 2012 gave the Environment Minister powers to control its public messages.
 More information here.

-- The Burrard Inlet Environmental Action Program and the Fraser River Estuary Management Program (BIEAP-FREMP), an intergovernmental program that helps protect the environment of the Fraser River and Burrard Inlet, is closing its doors on March 31, 2013.
+- The Burrard Inlet Environmental Action Program and the Fraser River Estuary Management Program (BIEAP-FREMP), an intergovernmental program that helps protect the environment of the Fraser River and Burrard Inlet, closes its doors on March 31, 2013.
 According to Carrie Brown, manager of environmental programs with Port Metro Vancouver, "quite often development and preservation are in conflict with each other.
 The BIEAP-FREMP programs were part of the solution to that, to bring everyone together - not just government agencies, but often municipalities, the public, First Nations - and be sort of a neutral body that could kind of stickhandle a lot of the issues along the Lower Mainland.
 All of that is currently not being worked on."
 JA - 19/04/2014

 - The Harper Government votes against public science.
 Here is a resolution in the Canadian House of Commons from Wednesday, March 20, 2013.
 It was sponsored by Kennedy Stewart of the NDP, the MP for Burnaby-Douglas in BC.
 That, in the opinion of the House: (a) public science, basic research and the free and open exchange of scientific information are essential to evidence-based policy-making; (b) federal government scientists must be enabled to discuss openly their findings with their colleagues and the public; and (c) the federal government should maintain support for its basic scientific capacity across Canada, including immediately extending funding, until a new operator is found, to the world-renowned Experimental Lakes Area Research Facility to pursue its unique research program.
 The motion was defeated 157 to 137, with the NDP and Liberals all supporting and every single Conservative voting Nay.
 Including the Prime Minister, Stephen Harper.
 PB - 05/31/2013